 We all know the importance of drinking water.
 It affects all aspects of our health.
 Even more important, we need to be drinking safe, clean water.
 Are you one of the 63% of Americans concerned about drinking polluted water?
-Many short term illnesses and even chronic health conditions can be caused from bacteria, heavy metals, and nitrates from contaminated water.
+Many short-term illnesses and even chronic health conditions can be caused by bacteria, heavy metals, and nitrates from contaminated water.
 There is no need to be oblivious about the condition of your drinking water – whether you have well or city water, you need to be confident that the water you are giving your family is healthy.

 Getting your water tested by a professional can be expensive and take weeks for results.
 There is no need to wait when you can quickly and easily test your water at home with the DIY home water quality test called Safe Home® by EnviroTestKits.

 EnviroTestKits Safe Home DIY Home Water Quality Test Review

 The Safe Home DIY Home Water Quality Tests by EnviroTestKits are easy for anyone to use to test their city, well, and other drinking water to find common contaminants that could affect your health.
 We have well water, and it tastes pretty good for well water.
 However, taste isn’t everything.
 Getting our water tested is a priority for me.
 I found it very easy to use the EnviroTestKits Safe Home DIY home water quality tests.

 The kit includes test strips to test contaminants like iron, copper, nitrite, total dissolved solids, zinc, chloride, mercury, silver, and more.
 Each test strip is unique in the amount of time that it has to be exposed to water before comparing to the included color sheet.
 Some take just 1-2 seconds while others take 30 seconds, it just depends on the test.